spartaglobal/docker_playground/Environments/Programming_Languages/Ruby/Ruby_Set_Up.md

 ## Building the environment from the Dockerfile

 To create this environment access the Dockerfile in this folder [or click here](https://github.com/spartaglobal/Docker_Playground/blob/master/Environments/Programming_Languages/Ruby/Dockerfile).
-Locally create a Dockerfile, copy and paste the details and save.
+Locally create a file names `Dockerfile`, copy and paste the details and save.

 Access the folder via the command line / terminal and type `docker build -t ubuntu/xenial .`.